 A fitness hearing in California cases is where a juvenile court judge decides whether a minor who has been accused of violating a criminal law is “fit” for the juvenile court system.

-The judge will look at five factors, including the seriousness of the alleged crime, to determine whether the minor is likely to benefit from the rehabilitative services of juvenile delinquency court.
+In making this fitness determination, the judge will look at five factors, including the seriousness of the alleged crime, to determine whether the minor is likely to benefit from the rehabilitative services of juvenile delinquency court.

 If the judge decides that the minor will not benefit from those services, the minor gets transferred to adult court.